RobertVejvoda/greetings-camunda/readme.md

 5. Use Camunda Modeler to see BPMN diagram and deploy to web site - Model/Greetings2.bpmn
 6. Execute REST queries located in requests folder, best from VS Code.
 Start by create-instance.http and experiment.
+7. Alternatively start simulator in sim folder as `dotnet run` to process all messages or `dotnet run 10` to process just 10 messages.

 ### Thanks